 Solo Female Travelers

 Solo female travelers should exercise extra vigilance and take additional safety precautions.
 Dress modestly, avoid walking alone at night, and be aware of potential harassment.
 Consider staying in reputable hotels with secure accommodations and inform someone of your whereabouts.
 Joining organized tours or traveling with a group can also enhance safety.
-(See Also: Is it Safe to Visit Morocco Now?
-The Ultimate Guide)
+(See Also: Is Dc Safe To Visit?
+A Visitor’s Guide)

 LGBTQ+ Travelers